Lab 01: Dealing with Spatial Data in Python

 .
 The OSM()

-function takes the filepath to a given osm.pbf file as an input.
-Notice that at this point we actually didn’t yet read any data into GeoDataFrame
+file as an input.
+Notice that at this point we actually haven’t yet read any data into a GeoDataFrame

 .